The Main Event

 When You're Done

-- OpenClaw Docker container running (
+- OpenClaw running (

-docker psshows it asUp) - Telegram channel connected via bot token
+systemctl --user status openclaw-gatewayshows active) - Telegram channel connected via bot token

 - Sent a test message to your bot

-- Message appears in Docker logs
+- Message appears in logs